ietf-wg-cellar/flac-specification/flac.md

 - **Right-side**.
 The right subblock is coded and the left and right subblock are used to code a side subframe.
 Note that the actual coded subframe order is side-right.
 The side subframe is constructed in the same way as for mid-side.
 To decode, the left subblock is restored by adding the samples in the side subframe to the corresponding samples in the left subframe.

 The side channel needs one extra bit of bit depth as the subtraction can produce sample values twice as large as the maximum possible in any given bit depth.
-The mid channel in mid-side stereo does not need one extra bit, as it is is shifted left one bit.
+The mid channel in mid-side stereo does not need one extra bit, as it is shifted left one bit.
 The left shift of the mid channel does not lead to non-lossless behavior, because an uneven sample in the mid subframe must always be accompanied by a corresponding uneven sample in the side subframe, which means the lost least significant bit can be restored by taking it from the sample in the side subframe.

 # Prediction